Hungarian sugar snap pea soup (zöldborsó leves)

 Ingredients for the soup

-- about 3 Tbsp of oil (I like sunflower)
+• oil (I like sunflower)

-- 1 tsp of sweet Hungarian paprika
+• 1 tsp of sweet Hungarian paprika (make sure it is authentic)

-- 6 stalks of fresh carrots
+• 6 stalks of fresh carrots, sliced

-- 1-2 kohlrabies
+• 1-2 kohlrabies

-- 1 tsp of salt or to taste
+• 1 tsp of salt or to taste

-- red hot pepper to taste (optional)
+• red hot pepper to taste (optional)

 Ingredients for the dumplings (csipetke)

-- 1 large egg
+• 1 large egg

-- 1/2 tsp of salt
+• 1/2 tsp of salt

-- 1 tsp of oil
+• 1 tsp of oil

 Directions

-- Start shelling the peas.
+• Start shelling the peas.
 Put the shells and the peas in separate bowls.

-- Wash the shells and put them into a larger pot.
+• Wash the shells and put them into a larger pot.
 Add 3 stalks of carrots and 1 kohlrabi and enough water to cover all vegetables.
-Bring to a boil and cook on medium high heat for about 20 minutes.
+Bring to a boil and cook on medium low heat for about 20 minutes.

-- Meanwhile, prepare the dumplings (csipetke).
+• Meanwhile, prepare the dumplings (csipetke).
 This can be a little tricky.
 Lightly whisk the egg, add the salt and the oil.
-Start slowly adding the flour, enough so it forms a ball.
-You don’t want it to fall apart in the soup but you also don’t want it to be hard as rock.
+Start slowly adding the flour, enough so a ball is formed.
+You don’t want it to fall apart in the soup but you also don’t want it to be hard as rock either.
 Try to find something in-between.
 The amount of flour really depends on how much the egg takes up.
-Once you found the right consistency, keep kneading it for about 5 minutes.
-Let the dough rise for at least 15 minutes.
+Once you find the right consistency, keep kneading it for about 5 minutes.
+Let the dough rise for 1 hour if possible.
+Set aside.

-- Have 1/2 cup of cold water ready for the soup.
+• Have 1/4 cup of cold water ready for the soup.

-- Add the pea shell stock.
+• Add the pea shell stock made earlier.
 Make sure the solids are strained from the liquid.

-- Clean and scrape the outside of the carrots.
+• Wash and scrape the outside of 3 carrots.
 Cut them up into bite sizes.

-- Peel the kohlrabi and cut it into small, bite sizes.
+• Peel the kohlrabi and cut it into small, bite sizes (optional).

-- Put the carrots and the kohlrabi in the soup.
+• Put the carrots and the kohlrabi in the soup.

-- Bring to a boil and cook on medium low heat for about 20-30 minutes.
+• Bring to a boil and cook on medium low heat for about 20-30 minutes.

-- Meanwhile, cut the dough into 6 long pieces and roll each to finger thickness.
+• While the soup is cooking, we will make the dumplings.
+Cut the dough (made earlier), into 6 long pieces and roll each to finger thickness.
 Each will make about a 6 inch long dough.
 With your thumb and index finger you can pinch a little piece off the dough or you can use a knife for this too.
 ‘Csipet’ means ‘pinch of’ in Hungarian hence where the name csipetke for this dumpling came from.
-When the water starts boiling, you can start putting these small pieces of dumpling in the boiling water.
+When the soup is done, you can put the little dumpling pieces in the soup.
 They should be ready in a few minutes when they come up to the surface of the water.
-Sample one to make sure they are ready.
-Strain off water and serve in the soup.
-If the dumplings are too hard, no worries!
-You can put them in the soup for a short time and they will get softer as they soak up a little liquid.

-- Serve hot with parsley.
+• Serve hot with parsley.

 enjoy!